duncanbradley/thesis/Chapters/postscript1.md

 # Postscript to Chapter 3

-## Opening: This Study Aimed…
+## Overview

-The first study in this thesis was designed to investigate how data visualisations may influence interpretations of magnitude.
-Axis range was identified as a possible, becuase this accords with existing conventions around magnitude.
+The first study in this thesis was designed to examine whether axis range influences interpretations of absolute magnitude in data visualisations.
+Axis range was initially identified as a plausible factor influencing magnitude judgements because it dictates data points’ physical positions, which have conventional associations with magnitude (e.g., high positions and high values).
+However, this study revealed that the principal way in which axis range influences interpretations is by dictating the *relative positions* of data points.
+Thus, an axis provides a frame of reference which informs subjective judgements of magnitude.

-The notion of overall magnitude was chosen because we don’t just use visualisations to extract specific values, we use them to gain an understanding of the overall pattern (the message-level).
-Researchers even argue that *gist*, not verbatim information, is what informs decisions.
-An overall characterisation.

-## Justification for design
-For this experiment, it was important to choose a visualisation type that would be amenable to axis manipulation.
-Dot plots were a suitable candidate for a number of reasons:
-	* there was minimal change to the appearance of the values
-	* inversion wouldn’t unnecessarily distort the encoding
-	* no confusion due to axis starting at zero

-Risk information seemed like an appropriate topic.
-Try to emulate the types of data that might plausibly be collected and presented in real life.
+## Review of Experimental Design

+Investigating the influence of axis range on magnitude judgements required appropriately designed experimental stimuli.
+It was important to employ a suitable visualisation format for the axis manipulations in this study.
+Dot plots, which were used throughout, employ a position-only encoding.
+This means that, unlike in bar charts, the encoding is not distorted by axes that do not start at zero.
+This afforded greater freedom when generating datasets and choosing axis limits.
+The visualisations could present a wide range of values and also maintain the same difference between the upper and lower limits.
+Furthermore, unlike bar charts, the physical characteristics of the data points themselves did not change due to the manipulation or inversion of axes, preventing unwanted confounds.
+The minimalistic design contributes to tight experimental control.

+In seeking to understand how axis ranges influence cognitive processing of absolute magnitude, this study adopts some necessarily contrived design choices.
+In particuarly, the use of singular probability point esimates does not conform to the recommendations for visualising probabilistic information, which involve explicitly encoding uncertainty and displaying discrete outcomes (Fernandes et al. 2018; Kay et al. 2016).
+In addition, the use of inverted axes violates conventions and is associated with difficulties in comprehension (Pandey et al., 2015, Woodin et al., 2021).
+However, there is no evidence to suggest that these design choices significantly hindered comprehension.
+Indeed, participants’ responses to inverted axes were consistent with the understanding that higher values were presented at lower physical positions.
+This behaviour would not be expected if these visualisations resulted in fundamental misunderstandings.
+As required for systematic experimental study, stimuli were developed in order to facilitate investigation of underlying cognitive mechanisms.

+This study also required careful consideration of participants’ task.
+Participants were asked to consider various risks, with the chance of negative outcomes presented as percentage probabilities.
+This topic was chosen to emulate the type of data displayed in everyday settings where absolute magnitude would be a relevant concern.
+The task was designed to interrogate *message*-level interpretations, pertaining to the prevailing impressions resulting from the visualisations, rather than the comprehension of specific numerical values.
+Thus, participants were instructed to consider *overall* magnitude (and severity), and respond with a subjective judgement, rather than a precise numerical estimate.
+Collecting these measures is important, because the *gist* of information, rather than verbatim knowledge, typically informs behaviour (Reyna and Brainerd, 2008).

-## Findings
+## Summary of Findings

-Like sandman, I found that the

-I wanted to establish the effect and to go beyond sandman
-1. single topic
-2. single trial per participant
-3. better DV
-4. axis range

-The data are probability values.

-Therefore, our stimuli do not conform to the recommendations for visualising probabilistic information, such as explicitly encoding uncertainty and displaying discrete outcomes (Fernandes et al. 2018; Kay et al. 2016).

-The problems with inverted axes.

-Blank space vs. context as an explanation.

-It’s not the case that
+This work demonstrated that axis limits contribute to interpretations of absolute magnitude in data visualisations.
+When different axis limits accompanying the same data points, magnitude judgements were affected in a subtle yet systematic manner.
+Participants generated inferences about magnitude by using axis limits as reference points.
+Magnitude ratings were higher when data points were numerically high within the range of axis values.
+Severity ratings were not consistently affected by axis limits.
+It is also important to recognise that interpretations of magnitude were not *dictated* by the numerical context provided by axes, as magnitude ratings were influenced by the absolute values plotted, not just their relative positions.

+Prior research on axis limits had largely focused on interpretation of *relative magnitude* (Driessen, Correll, Yang, Witt, Pandey, Stone et al., 2003).
+This refers to the magnitude of *difference between plotted values*.
+However, this study provides evidence that axis limits also affect intepretations of *absolute magnitude*: the magnitude of *the values themselves*.
+Consequently, it highlights an additional consideration for designers when choosing axis limits.
+These results accord with prior findings on this topic, which found that the upper and lower limits in risk ladder visualisations affected impressions of risk.
+The first study in this thesis uses a range of scenarios, specific measures, and highly-controlled stimuli, thus building upon existing evidence to construct a robust evidence base.

-## Next experiment
+## The Next Study

-The intention behind this thesis is to tap in to the general mechanism.
-I am aware that each experiment covers a small amount of ground.
-It’s important that sweeping statements aren’t made based on limited scenarios.
-I am concerned with the display of numerical information generally.
-Therefore, future experiments were motivated to go beyond this, to expand to another visualisation type, and non-risk data.

-what were the limitations

-why did I choose to use standardised units

-why visual analog scales? (maybe)

-why only pollution?
+The overall objective of this thesis is to explore the role of axis limits in the cognitive processing of absolute magnitude in data visualisations.
+Conclusions must therefore address a general mechanism, meaning experiments should not be limited to one type of data or visualisation format.
+Rigorous evidence requires examination of different stimuli.
+Therefore, the second investigation in this thesis explores interpretations of magnitude in choropleth maps.

-Choropleth maps are a type of statistical map conveying continuous data associated with discrete geographical areas.
-Whereas other data visualisations encode numerical values using geometric attributes, such as length, position, or angle, choropleth maps encode values using colour.
-Just as with other visualisation types, the design helps convey the mapping between numerical values and visual features.
-However,
+Choropleth maps are a type of data visualisation conveying numerical data associated with discrete geographical areas.
+For example, they may be used to display literacy rates or the prevalence of an infection in different regions.
+Values for each region are encoded using colour, often with darker colours symbolising higher values.
+Therefore, numerical values are not represented using geometric attributes, as employed by other popular visualisations formats, such as scatterplots, bar charts and pie charts, which use position-, length-, and angle-encoding, respectively.

-For this study, the manipulation of the axes influenced the physical position of plotted data and the range of values.
-However, with choropleth maps.
+A colour legend often accompanies choropleth maps, displaying the mapping between colours and data points.
+This functions much like a typical numerical axis (e.g., in a bar chart), showing how visual features correspond to numerical values.
+However, one crucial difference between a colour legend and a typical axis makes the choropleth map a valuable instrument in this investigation into cognitive processing.
+It is possible to manipulate a colour legend’s limits without changing the appearance of plotted values in the map or the correspondence between colours and numerical values.
+This contrasts with the manipulation of dot plots’ axes in the first study in this thesis, where manipulating axis limits necessarily altered the appearance of plotted values.
+Therefore, the second study investigates whether interpretations of magnitude are informed by a colour legend’s limits alone, in the absence of any change to the appearance of plotted values.